KhanhNguyen9872/bash-unofficial/README.md

 ## Configuration

-Custom spoofing values are managed in `config.sh`:
+Custom spoofing values are managed in `config.sh`, you can rename the `config.sh.example`:

 ```bash
 BASH_VERSION="5.2.1(1)-release"